Macfarlanes Legal Academy

 • Virtual preparation sessions: we understand that coming into an office for perhaps the first time can be a daunting experience.
 We will run sessions prior to the work experience on what to expect and practical advice that can help you prepare for your week at Macfarlanes.

-• A work experience week (February half-term 2025): the week will give you an opportunity to learn more about the legal profession and work on some of the key skills it takes to be a lawyer.
+• A work experience week (Monday 17 to Friday 21 February 2025): the week will give you an opportunity to learn more about the legal profession and work on some of the key skills it takes to be a lawyer.
 For those traveling from outside of London, accommodation will be provided.
 We will also reimburse travel costs for the week.

 • Meeting your mentor: we will introduce you to your mentors during your work experience week.
 From then on, we hope participants will set up catch-ups with their mentors to utilise their knowledge and experience.